 - Samish Bay Cheese from Rootabaga Country Farm in Bow, WA – artisan farmstead Gouda cheeses made from organic unpasteurized milk from dairy cows raised mostly on pasture

 We define “Local” as grown, raised, or produced in Jefferson, Clallam, Kitsap, Mason, or Island Counties.
 Local products are identified with an “L”-Local shelf tag.
-Shelf labels with a green State of Washington outline identify products from Washington.
+Products from Washington state are labeled with an “L” – Local WA shelf tag.